Griff the Invisible: Plot

-Griff (Ryan Kwanten) is a socially awkward person who gets bullied by co-worker Tony by day.
+Griff is a socially awkward person who gets bullied by co-worker Tony by day.
 At night he dons the costume of a superhero and fights criminals.
 At times his brother Tim visits him.
-One day Tim tells Griff about his girlfriend Melody (Maeve Dermody) and brings her with him the next time he visits.
+One day Tim tells Griff about his girlfriend Melody and brings her with him the next time he visits.
 Melody is shown to be a girl who lives in a world of absurd thoughts, such as a determination to pass through solid objects, and also isn't comfortable with other people.
 When Melody breaks up with Tim due to them having nothing in common, Griff and Melody start to fall in love.

 After enduring further bullying at work, Griff gets an idea about becoming invisible and after some research, finds himself doing experiments by purchasing things from Melody's father's shop.
 He makes himself a suit and wearing it, goes to his office but is caught on camera, not yet revealing his face.
 Upon finding out about Griff's secret, Melody tries to encourage Griff in his work by presenting him with a 'Universe Suit' sent anonymously.
 Using plans from Melody, Griff builds an advanced invisibility suit to prank his tormentor, but this time his boss sees his face on camera and he gets fired from his job.
 That night, Tony calls a local goon and beats Griff in an alley.
 He returns home to retrieve his suit and police catch a bloodied Griff and later release him with a warning.
 It becomes apparent that the superhero, the goons he beats and his invisibility are just his imagination.

 One night, when Tim goes out with Griff and Melody to an abandoned warehouse, Tim asks Melody why she is encouraging Griff, to which Melody replies that she and Griff see the world differently, and that while Griff's world is imaginary, it's what makes him special and she loves him for it.
 Griff overhears snippets of this conversation (due to a bad signal on the walkie-talkie) and thinks Melody believes he is a freak.
 Hurt over this, Griff snaps out of his fantasy and goes home to destroy the costume and all computers he was using in his imaginary world.